2015 CampingWorld.com 500 at Talladega

 Gordon won the pole for the race and led eight laps on his way to a third-place finish.
 Earnhardt lead a race high of 61 laps on his way to a runner-up finish.
 The race had 30 lead changes among 18 different drivers, as well as three caution flag periods for 18 laps.

 This was the 14th career victory for Logano, sixth of the season, third consecutive, first at Talladega Superspeedway and third at the track for Team Penske.
 He left Talladega with the points lead.
-Despite being the winning manufacturer, Ford left Talladega trailing Chevrolet by 63-points in the manufacturer standings.
+Despite being the winning manufacturer, Ford left Talladega trailing Chevrolet by 63 points in the manufacturer standings.

 The CampingWorld.com 500 at Talladega was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France Family.
 Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series and the Camping World Truck Series.
-Talladega is the longest NASCAR oval with a length of 2.66 mi tri-oval like the Daytona International Speedway, which also is a 2.5 mi tri-oval.
+Talladega is the longest NASCAR oval with a length of 2.66 mi tri-oval like the Daytona International Speedway, which is a 2.5 mi tri-oval.
 At its peak, Talladega had a seating capacity of 175,000 spectators.
 The current capacity is 80,000 seats.

-Joey Logano entered with a 13–point lead over Denny Hamlin.
-Kurt Busch entered third 18–points back.
-Carl Edwards entered fourth 19–points back.
-Kevin Harvick, Jeff Gordon and Brad Keselowski entered fifth 24–points back.
-Martin Truex Jr. entered eighth 25–points back.
-Kyle Busch entered ninth 31–points back.
-Ryan Newman entered 10th 33–points back.
-Dale Earnhardt Jr. entered 11th 56–points back.
-Matt Kenseth entered 12th 60–points back.
+Joey Logano entered with a 13-point lead over Denny Hamlin.
+Kurt Busch entered third 18 points back.
+Carl Edwards entered fourth 19 points back.
+Kevin Harvick, Jeff Gordon and Brad Keselowski entered tied for fifth 24 points back.
+Martin Truex Jr. entered eighth 25 points back.
+Kyle Busch entered ninth 31 points back.
+Ryan Newman entered 10th 33 points back.
+Dale Earnhardt Jr. entered 11th 56 points back.
+Matt Kenseth entered 12th 60 points back.